Blenheim State School: History

 The Queensland education system recognised the importance of play in the school curriculum and, as school sites were typically cleared of all vegetation, the provision of all-weather outdoor space was necessary.
 Playsheds were designed as free-standing shelters, with fixed timber seating between posts and earth or decomposed granite floors that provided covered play space and doubled as teaching space when required.
 These structures were timber-framed and generally open sided, although some were partially enclosed with timber boards or corrugated galvanised iron sheets.
 The hipped (or less frequently, gabled) roofs were clad with timber shingles or corrugated iron.
 Playsheds were a typical addition to state schools across Queensland between c.
 1880s and the 1950s, although less frequently constructed after c.
 1909, with the introduction of highset school buildings with understorey play areas.
 Built to standard designs, playsheds ranged in size relative to student numbers.

 In 1900, the Public Works Department approved the construction of a timber playshed to cater for Blenheim State School's students.
-The 30ft x 20ft (9.14 x 6.1m) playshed had a hipped roof supported on ten stop-chamfered and braced (corners) timber posts.
+The 30 ft x 20 ft (9.14 x 6.1m) playshed had a hipped roof supported on ten stop-chamfered and braced (corners) timber posts.
 Perimeter timber seats were fixed to the timber posts and had centred openings on the north and south sides, and the gravel floor had a kerbed surround.
 The playshed was built by Charles Cross at a cost of £76, of which £15.4 was raised by the community.

 In 1934, the Department of Public Instruction approved the replacement of Blenheim State School's 55-year-old teaching building, teachers residence and earth closets, which were in poor condition and of outdated designs.
 A new teaching building and teachers residence were constructed between November 1934 and February 1935 by contractors Arthur Thomas Taylor and Stanley Edwin Taylor, of Sherwood, Brisbane, for £408.17s and £548.7s respectively.